Cuthbert Rayne

 Cuthbert Rayne or Reyne or Raine was an English huntsman who served James VI of Scotland.
 James VI employed several English hunters and kennelmen who organised his field sports and looked after his dogs, including "Robert the English hunter", Cuthbert Armourer, Edward Dodsworth, and Cuthbert Rayne.
 In 1582, new kennels were built at Holyrood Palace for dogs brought to James by an English huntsman, Nicholas Poorhouse.
+English aristocrats wishing to court the king's favour sent dogs, in 1585 Philip Sidney sent a "lyme hound".

 Background

 Cuthbert Rayne's family lived at Marwood near Barnard Castle in Teesdale.
 A younger namesake cousin, Cuthbert Reyne, was a Catholic, and joined the English College in Rome in 1613.
 He wrote of his cousin, a son of Nicholas Reyne who lived at "Rogermy" (Roger Moor, at Marwood), that he was "in high favour with the King, for when Elizabeth was yet reigning, he used every year to visit Scotland and go to the King for the sake of hunting".

-Some huntsmen and bucks were sent to James VI in August 1586 by the English ambassador Thomas Randolph, who was at Newcastle, and the Scottish ambassador in London, Archibald Douglas.
+According to the Venetian ambassador, Foscarini, the king's love of hunting stemmed from his education at Stirling Castle, where George Buchanan ensured that hunting hares in the park was his only leisure from his books.
+In March 1586, thirty bucks (male deer) were sent to James VI from the parks of the Earl of Northumberland, for the park at Falkland.
+James VI went to see the deer unloaded from the carts that brought them from Leith.
+He asked the English diplomat Thomas Randolph if Elizabeth I would send huntsmen and horses, "yeoman prickers" and "grooms of the leash".
+Some huntsmen and bucks were sent to James VI in August 1586 by Thomas Randolph, who was at Newcastle, and the Scottish ambassador in London, Archibald Douglas.
 Randolph wrote:I have sent the Kynge two hunting men, verie good and skillful, with one footman, that can hoop, hollow and crye, that all the trees in Fawkland will quake for fear.
 Pray the Kynge's Majestie to be mercifull to the poor bucks; but let him spare and look well to himself.